matthiasnoback/service-integration-workshop/README.md

 # Getting started

-Clone this project and run `vagrant up` in the root directory.
-This will set up a virtual machine, with PHP and RabbitMQ.
+Clone this project.
+Make sure you have `docker` and `docker-compose` installed on your host machine.

+Define the following environment variables:

+    # if not defined yet
+    export COMPOSER_HOME=$HOME/.composer
+    export HOST_UID=$(id -u)
+    export HOST_GID=$(id -g)

+Find out the IP address of your host machine, e.g. by running `ifconfig`, then export the host IP like this:

+    export DOCKER_HOST_IP=192.168.1.47

-Afterwards, run:
+Then run:

-    vagrant ssh
-    cd /vagrant
-    composer install
-    vendor/bin/phpunit

-You should see a green bar, indicating that the tests pass.

-Go to [http://192.168.33.99:15672](http://192.168.33.99:15672/) in a browser, and log in with username "user" and password "password".
+    docker-compose pull

+When the Docker images have been pulled, you can run:

+    docker-compose up -d

+Now go to [localhost:15672](http://localhost:15672/) in a browser.
 This will lead you to the RabbitMQ Management UI.
+You can log in with username "user" and password "password".

+The website can be reached at [localhost/?c=order](http://localhost/?c=order).